 A big difference between Poland and western or southern countries is the level of cooperation between LGBT+ organizations and groups and public administration.
 Our organization’s friends and partners from France, Germany, the UK and the Nordic countries can rely on a certain support from local and national institutions.
 In Poland, this kind of cooperation hardly exists.
 LGBT+ organizations rely on funding from abroad and international grants.
 National, public or private support for LGBT+ initiatives is rare.
 This is much more visible in football, one of the most conservative areas of society.

 You say you’ve been attacked, both verbally and physically, because of your orientation.
-How would you describe your experience living as a lesbian in Poland?
+How would you describe your experience living as a lesbian and member of the LGBT+ community in Poland?